tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

 # Code Archive
 This branch provides analysis code accompanying “Myofibre Density Reveals a Critical Threshold around Age 6 in Steroid‑Naïve Duchenne Muscular Dystrophy: A Retrospective Observational Study.”
-To comply with journal policy and preserve anonymous review, the full scripts and any shareable data are temporarily unavailable and will be released upon completion of peer review (e.g., post‑acceptance).
-Editors/reviewers may request private access if needed.
+To comply with journal policy and preserve anonymous review, full scripts and any shareable data are temporarily unavailable and will be released upon completion of peer review.
+Editors/reviewers can be granted confidential access on request.

 ## How to cite
 Citation details will be added upon publication; in the meantime, please cite the manuscript as “under review” and reference this branch and commit hash.